Breakline insertion

 The Cookie Cutter

 An often required function is the cutting of triangle meshes.
-You can do this with the above described breaklines, but there are special cases to consider and for convenience a separate function is available, with which you can easily cut out parts of a mesh like with a cookie cutter.
+You can do this with the above described breaklines, but for convenience a separate function is available, with which you can easily cut out parts of a mesh like with a cookie cutter.
 Have a look at the below code snippet:

-- Create a triangulation.
-Create a circual polygon consisting of a few
+- Step 1 creates a triangulation (the stored mountain).
+Then it creates a circular polygon consisting of a few

 Segment2